svermaji/ChangeFileNames/README.md

 Utility in Java to change file names in folder/child-folders in different ways.

 ## Recent Changes<br>
+#### On 02-Aug-2020<br>
+Now instead of changing your filenames upfront you can check using "Preview" action that what would be actual changes.
+> Remember that some changes of file names may throw runtime exception, if some operation leads to change in file name that already exists.

+## Recent Changes<br>
 #### On 03-Jul-2020<br>
 Changes made to option/location/params will be auto-saved as preferences.<br>